iip-ecosphere/platform/platform/configuration/configuration.maven/README.md

   - `skip` (`-Dconfiguration.testApp.skip=...`, default `false`) skips the execution of this plugin.
   - `brokerPort` (`-Dconfiguration.testApp.brokerPort=...`, default `-1`) the port to use for the communication broker, an ephemeral one is used if not positive, execution of broker and platform are skipped if `0`.
   - `brokerWaitTime` (`-Dconfiguration.testApp.brokerWaitTime=...`, default `3000`) time in ms to wait for the broker to be safely up.
+  - `brokerDirectory` (`-Dconfiguration.testApp.brokerDir=...`, default `${configuration.outputDirectory}/broker/broker`) specifies the directory where the executable/generated platform broker is located.
+The default is based on `configuration.outputDirectory` (which, in turn, is by default `gen`) composed with `broker/broker` selecting an existing (parent) directory of the output directory, but may be overridden explicitly.
   - `testTime` (`-Dconfiguration.testApp.testTime=...`, default `120000`) time in ms to wait until the test shall be terminated as a failure (if not a log pattern match occurred before).
   - `platformDir` (`-Dconfiguration.testApp.platformDir=...`, default `""`) directory into which an optional platform was instantiated.
 If not given, no platform services will be executed at all.
   - `startPlatform` (`-Dconfiguration.testApp.startPlatform=...`, default `true`) if `platformDir` is given, try to start the central platform services (transport adjusted to the `brokerPort`).